ctram/finder-app/README.md

 # README
 This is a basic app built to explore Angular's functionality.

+### Installing and Running

+- Clone this app.
+- Change directory into the app folder
+- Run ```bundle install```
+- Run ```rails server```
+- The app can be viewed within a web browser at ```http://localhost:3000```

+### Tools used:
+- Google Maps API,
+- Yelp API
+- Angular.js
+- Bootstrap (Bootswatch)
+- a bit of jQuery
+- Rails back end (responsible for contacting Yelp API and returning JSON back to the client)
+- yelp-ruby gem, for convenient sending of search queries to yelp's API.

 ### Core features:
 - Integration with Google maps for displaying location of search results.
 - Integration with Yelp for business search results.